 Eczema is a word we tend to associate with a red itchy rash presenting on dry skin.
 Eczema is a chronic (long-term) disease that appears in different ways at different times.
-Understanding why eczema acts the way it does will help you or a loved one with eczema manage the disease and stay in control.
+Understanding why eczema acts the way it does will help to manage the disease and stay in control.
 People with eczema have itchy and dry skin.
-In fact, if there is no itch, you do not have eczema.
+In fact, if there is no itch, you don't have eczema.

-The symptoms of eczema sometime come and go.
-There is no cure although sometimes children can outgrow it.
+The symptoms of eczema come and go.
+There's no cure although sometimes children can outgrow it.
 Despite the chronic nature of eczema, it can be managed through the Three Pillars of the Eczema Continuum of Care.
-Following the Three Pillars will help you minimize the impact of eczema on your life and maximize your quality of life.
+Following the Three Pillars will help you minimise the impact of eczema on your life and maximise your quality of life.

 Both the eczema sufferer and their caregivers (parents) need to learn about the disease and its management